 Each year, representatives from the Virginia Tech Carilion School of Medicine and the Jefferson College of Health Sciences team up to help Roanoke-area students understand what it takes to become a health care professional and to realize that a health care career is within their reach.
 School representatives highlight more than a dozen academic programs, including those that lead to a certificate in medical laboratory science, an associate degree in such fields as respiratory therapy, a bachelor’s degree in a range of fields, a master’s degree in such fields as nursing, or a medical degree, or even a PhD.

-Camp Carilion is for rising eighth- and ninth-graders who are interested in a future career in health care.
+Camp Carilion is for rising eighth and ninth graders who are interested in a future career in health care.
 Started in 2006 by Carilion Clinic, the program began including the Virginia Tech Carilion School of Medicine in 2011.
-Today, the four-day adventure also visits Carilion Roanoke Memorial Hospital, Jefferson College of Health Sciences, and the Carilion pharmacy at 3 Riverside Circle.
+Today, the four-day adventure also visits multiple areas within Carilion Roanoke Memorial Hospital and Jefferson College of Health Sciences.
 At each location, students have opportunities for career exploration through hands-on exercises and interactive demonstrations.
-For more information about Camp Carilion, call Karri Proctor, Carilion Clinic's student services advisor at 540-581-0303 or email her.
+For more information about Camp Carilion, email Karri Proctor, Carilion Clinic's Student Services Supervisor at email@example.com or call her at 540-581-0303.